hi-talent-in/journey/README.md

 * Add talent to appropriate Slack Channel
 * The talent should start with https://github.com/krantikaridev/helloworld (2-3 weeks)
 * The talent needs to do coding practice on daily basis

+# What talent needs to do?
+>
+Follow tall the steps in [Onboarding](https://github.com/krantikaridev/onboarding/blob/main/onboarding.md)